razeone/blockchain-notes/README.md

 **Distributed Ledger Technology** includes blockchain technologies and smart contracts.
 While distributed ledgers existed prior to Bitcoin, the Bitcoin blockchain marks the convergence of a host of technologies, including timestamping of transactions, Peer-to-Peer (P2P) networks, cryptography, and shared computational power, along with a new consensus algorithm.

-In summary, distributed ledger technology generally consists of (three basic components)[https://intelledger.github.io/introduction.html]:
+In summary, distributed ledger technology generally consists of [three basic components](https://intelledger.github.io/introduction.html):

 * A data model that captures the current state of the ledger
 * A language of transactions that changes the ledger state